softwaresaved/fair-research-software/episodes/10-open-collaboration.md

 The DOI does not just link to GitHub, Zenodo will have taken a copy (a snapshot) of our repository at the point where we tagged the release.
-This means that even if we delete it from GitHub or even if Github were ever to go away or remove it, there will still be a copy on Zenodo.
+This means that even if we delete it from GitHub or even if GitHub were ever to go away or remove it, there will still be a copy on Zenodo.
 Zenodo will allow people to download the entire repository as a single `zip` file.